 But let’s break the cycle today.
 Help your daughter to find her strengths and the qualities that make her the special person she is.

 Help her to strongly believe in them.
-She will easily believe in what others say about her, but as a mother, you can change the story of her life by brushing off the negative comments.
+She will easily believe what others say about her, but as a mother, you can change the story of her life by brushing off the negative comments.

-But mothers can teach her that she is more than her bodily features and what she is, is good enough.
+But mothers can teach her that she is more than her bodily features and that what she is, is good enough.
 We can teach her to rise above society’s skewed standards.

 I always tell my daughters that, in life what matters is what you do and how much kindness you can give to others.